fititnt/openstreetmap-tags-to-rivescript/README.md

 # openstreetmap-tags-to-rivescript
-[unfinished draft] proof of concept of conversion of openstreetmap/id-tagging-schema to RiveScript
+**Convert of openstreetmap/id-tagging-schema to RiveScript, the Artificial Intelligence Scripting Language (alternative to AIML)**

 ## Quickstart